-There are two big reasons why I do what I do: 1) I believe every woman deserves to have a life she loves.
+There are two big reasons why I do what I do: 1) I believe every person deserves to have a life they love.
 2) We need more women’s voices in the world.
 And not the cookie cutter voices – your true, authentic voice.
 You know what gets in the way of both of these?
 Putting constant pressure on ourselves to succeed.
 Imposter syndrome and doubting our brilliance.
 Running around like a chicken with your head cut off, completely exhausted and overwhelmed.
 Holding ourselves to ridiculously high standards and expectations of perfection.

 I know this because I see it in my clients, I saw it in the women in my leadership development programs when I worked in corporate – and I experienced it myself.
 An overachiever since birth, I drove myself hard to always succeed no matter what.
 I worked way too many nights and weekends, was always the first to volunteer for yet another project, and even suffered from shingles when I was just 30.